ipfs-inactive/blog/content/post/085-announcing-rust-ipfs.md

 ## You can help!

-Although Equilibrium is the main grantee, community involvment is encouraged and welcomed.
+Community participation in making Rust-IPFS a reality is encouraged and welcomed!
 If you want to pitch in, here are a few ways:

 1. Star and watch the [GitHub repo](https://github.com/ipfs-rust/rust-ipfs)